Skip to content

 The quality of any enrichment programme is a measure of how seriously a school takes its responsibility of building well-rounded, healthy, ambitious, intellectually curious, emotionally resilient, and ultimately happy and successful human beings.
 Enrichment, done well, develops the individual and helps them fulfil their broader potential, giving students the opportunity to grow as people into the adults they will be by the time they leave us.

 While academic outcomes are clearly very important, at Leweston students mean so much more to us than just a set of grades.
-To ensure that the whole person is ‘enriched and developed’ we offer a wide range of extra-curricular opportunities including our bespoke Leweston Enrichment and Development (LEaD) Programme, designed to develop Sixth Formers as the senior student leaders of our community.
+To ensure that the whole person is ‘enriched and developed’ we offer a wide range of extra-curricular opportunities including our bespoke Leweston Enrichment Activity Programme (LEAP), designed to develop Sixth Formers as the senior student leaders of our community.

 Enrich your studies